Top 10 Best Dire Straits Songs

 Everything sounds absolutely perfect!
 The bass blends with the rhythm guitar, and drums with the amazing sound of the smooth guitar that is so common with Dire Straits.

-This song is my favourite song.
-It has the best guitar tunes and always the easy-to-listen-to-vocals...
+This song is my favorite.
+It has the best guitar tunes and always easy-to-listen-to vocals.

 I only used to like the guitar riff at the start, but now, it's the best song that's entered my eardrums!